COVID-19 and Your Workers’ Compensation ClaimMay 20, 2020

 Some of our clients’ home health care has been impacted.
 If you are experiencing an interruption in your home health care services, particularly an interruption that has required your family or household members to provide this care to you, we ask that you inform us of the issue immediately so that we can assist in getting these services reinstated and potentially pursue payment to your family or household members for their services in the interim.

 Mediations are required to be conducted with all parties appearing remotely if scheduled prior to June 1, 2020.
 If the parties do not all consent to appear remotely, then the mediation is required to be rescheduled for a date on or after June 1, 2020.
-Many mediations are proceeding via Zoom conference, which we have found to be effective under the circumstances.
-If you have an upcoming mediation and are not familiar with Zoom, do not worry.
-We can assist you in setting up the app and will walk you through what to expect on the day of mediation in advance.
+We have been informed that updated policies for mediations will be announced later this week for mediations scheduled on or after June 1, 2020.
+If you have a mediation scheduled on or after June 1, 2020, we will contact you in advance to let you know how it will proceed and what to expect on the day of your mediation.

 Settlement agreements continue to be timely approved, for the most part, and the Commission has begun accepting electronic signatures, which we have found to expedite filing.